HL7/davinci-deqm/source/pages/guidance.md

 ## Preconditions and Assumptions

+-  Although the exact mechanisms for securing these exchanges are not specified as part of this implementation guide, systems should use standard authentication and authorization approaches.
+The [SMART App Launch] and [SMART backend services] authentication/authorization approach are recommended models.

 -   The Measure resource is used to provide both human- and machine-readable definitions of a quality measure